chrisbergeron/nzbget-mysql/README.md

 This script is written in python and it requires the installation of the pymsql module: `sudo pip install pymysql`

 The purpose of this script is to allow you to create a dashboard or other reporting around your downloads.
-Using Grafana or the Kibana dashboard you can create neat visualizations.
+Using Grafana or the Kibana dashboard you can create neat glanceboards.

 Here's a very simple example:
 ![Simple Kibana Visualization](https://raw.githubusercontent.com/chrisbergeron/nzbget-mysql/master/screenshots/kibana_visualization.png)